zhandos717/doc/en/fields/belongs-to.md

 <a name="associated"></a>
 ## Associated Fields

-To establish a relationship between selection values in fields, you can use the `associatedWith()` method.
+To establish a relationship of selection values between fields, you can use the `associatedWith()` method.

 ```php
 associatedWith(string $column, ?Closure $searchQuery = null)
 ```

-- `$column` - the field to establish the relationship with,
+- `$column` - the field with which the relationship is established,
-- `$searchQuery` - callback function for filtering values.
+- `$searchQuery` - a callback function for filtering values.

 ```php
 BelongsTo::make('City', 'city', resource: CityResource::class)